GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 * **REC** it captures the current senario of Liquid Galaxy and then extract the desire data from it.

-This application is developed as part of Google Summer of Code 2021 by Goutam Verma, with Diego Riveros as mentor, and Andreu Ibañez and Ivan J as co-mentos.
+This application is developed as part of Google Summer of Code 2021 by Goutam Verma, with Diego Riveros as mentor, and Andreu Ibañez, Ivan J as co-mentos.

 For information regarding how to create content click [here](https://docs.google.com/document/d/1ctusDehQJA2rD2hkLhemHXaoJVU2jk1SpHPEBQ8IngI/edit?usp=sharing)